ejacoby0-0/C-2-C-E-Commerce-Platform/README.md

 # C-2-C-E-Commerce-Platform

 ## Project Overview
-This project is a C2C e-commerce platform
+This project is a C2C e-commerce platform.

+The purpose of this project is to provide a digital environment where customers can sell and purchase products online without worrying about fraudulent activities, promoting a secure and safe marketplace.

 ## Tech Stack
 1. Frontend/Languages: HTML, CSS, JavaScript